 CARCHEX Overview

 Compared to Endurance, CARCHEX offers many more plan options for customers, with a total of 16 plans within five tiers of coverage.
-As reflected in thousands of positive reviews online, CARCHEX is known for its customer-centric approach and strong history of customer service.
+As reflected in thousands of positive reviews online, CARCHEX has a history of providing strong customer service.
 It is accredited by the BBB and maintains an A+ rating.

 CARCHEX Warranty Coverage Options